ToshioCP/Gobject-tutorial/src/sec2.src.md

 The type system has series of functions for the registration.
 If one of the functions is called, then the type system determines `GType` type value for the object and returns it to the caller.
 `GType` is an unsigned long integer on my computer but it depends on the hardware.
-`g_object_new` allocates necessary memory to GObject instance and returns the pointer to the top address of the memory.
+`g_object_new` allocates GObject-sized memory and returns the pointer to the top address of the memory.
 After the creation, this program displays the addresses of instances.
 - 13-16: A macro `G_OBJECT_GET_CLASS` returns the pointer to the class of the argument.
-Therefore, `class1` points the class (GObjectClass) of `instance1` and `class2` points the class of `instance2` respectively.
+Therefore, `class1` points the class of `instance1` and `class2` points the class of `instance2` respectively.
 The addresses of the two classes are displayed.
 - 18-19: `g_object_unref` will be explained in the next subsection.
 It destroys the objects and the memory are freed.